Guide to Using IRS Taxpayer Advocate Services

 What Are the Eligibility Guidelines to Use These Services?

-Between six to 12 million people have tax debt or issues with the IRS, and unfortunately, the Taxpayer Advocate Service can’t help everyone.
+Between six to 12 million people have taxes owed or issues with the IRS, and unfortunately, the Taxpayer Advocate Service can’t help everyone.
 The service focuses on the most serious cases, including the following situations:

 - When the taxpayer is experiencing serious financial difficulties or emergencies, and if the IRS doesn’t remove a levy, release a lien, or take other steps, the taxpayer will suffer more hardship.